travisgoodspeed/md380tools/annotations/C5000_ports.md

 Pins of the C5000 that are routed to the microcontroller not yet complete!
+The LCD module is believed to be similar to the ILI9481.

 | Pin | Name |I/O| Datasheet Discription | Routed to STM32 | Comment
 |-----|------|---|-----------------------|-----------------|---------|